hillalee/affirmations-website/README.md

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript
-- Backend: AWS Lambda (serverless functions)
+- Backend: AWS Lambda, Python
 - Infrastructure: Terraform managing AWS resources (EC2, S3, API Gateway, Lambda)
 - API Gateway for HTTP triggers

 ## About
 This project is self-taught and built from scratch as part of exploring DevOps :)
-If you'd like to recommend improvements or collaborate, please email me at:
+If you'd like to recommend improvements or collaborate, please email me  :)
-**hilalee.or@gmail.com**